oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 I started my transcoding with a mindmap regarding the tensions between the Eastern and Western fronts.
 See image My transcoding process was a bit unusual, I started from a Bingo artefact from the International Organisation of Good Templars, in this bingo game I found out that the IOGT used this bingo game as a leverage on their followers giving them an extra cash income + more gatherings of their followers.
 Unfortunately the object itself was not worth transcoding/basing my whole project on.
 From this point on I had quite a intensive research in the manifestation of propaganda in video games, which I was deeply interested in.
 After this I deepened my research into propaganda and arrived at propaganda during wartime and eventually the Cold War, which sprouted with propaganda.
 Now to start looking for a whole new artefact and topic would be a pity...
 I had the topic and idea to make a game about the Cold War, so I started looking for artefacts regarding the Cold War.

-Please include a general description of the role of transcoding in your project.
-Using the H2 headings below, you can specify individual Transcoding experiments.
-Think about your motivations in transcoding, and mention the role of tools (also those made during the assignment).
-This gives some direction to the reader about what they will read in more detail below.

 ## Transcoding No. 1
 ### Description
 First transcoding, to get the ball rolling.
 A mindmap about America's current state of affairs in the gaming branch with ties to propaganda.
 This is from my research about propaganda in videogames, focussed on Americas military recruitment tools.